ric2b/Vivaldi-browser/chromium/docs/README.md

     How to build Android app bundles for Chrome.
 *   [Dynamic Feature Modules (DFMs)](android_dynamic_feature_modules.md) - How
     to create dynamic feature modules.
+*   [Chrome for Android UI](ui/android/overview.md) - Resources and best practices for developing UI

 ### Misc iOS-Specific Docs
 *   [Continuous Build and Test Infrastructure for Chromium for iOS](ios/infra.md)